Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Keep in mind that Generac sells self-maintenance kits that you should have on hand for both routine maintenance and emergency fixes.
 And lastly, remember that skipping proper maintenance can, in the worst case, void your Generac warranty!

 How long will a Generac generator last?
+Well, that depends on the type of generator.
 There’s no clear-cut answer to this question, as it usually depends on which generator you’re looking at and how well you care for it.

 While Generac generators can run longer than 24 hours during power outages if needed, it’s still a good idea to check on your Generac every day to make sure it’s running properly.
 Generac recommends that you schedule professional maintenance on your backup generator every six months.

-As long as you’re caring for your Generac properly, it should give you years and years of worry-free protection from power outages.
+As long as you’re caring for your Generac properly, it should give you years and years of worry-free protection from power outage.